Lind-Project/lind-wasm/src/cage/README.md

 - `pages_per_map`: alignment requirement in pages
 - Return value: interval of page numbers

 ## Important Clarifications from Unit Tests

-1. **Page Numbers vs Addresses**: All vmmap operations use page numbers internally, not byte addresses
+1. **Page-Based Operations**: All vmmap operations use page numbers internally, not byte addresses.
+This aligns with the underlying system memory model and ensures efficient address space management.

-2. **Entry Splitting**: Operations that modify part of an entry create new entries for unchanged portions
+2. **Entry Splitting**: When operations modify only part of an existing memory entry, the system automatically creates new entries for unchanged portions while preserving their original attributes.
+This ensures fine-grained control over memory regions.

-3. **Attribute Preservation**: Protection changes preserve maxprot, backing type, and other metadata
+3. **Attribute Preservation**: Protection changes (via `change_prot`) preserve all entry metadata including `maxprot`, backing type, flags, and other attributes.
+Only the requested protection field is modified.

-4. **Overwrite Semantics**: "Overwrite" means replace, not merge - new entry attributes completely override old ones
+4. **Overwrite Semantics**: The `add_entry_with_overwrite` function replaces overlapping entries rather than merging them.
+New entry attributes completely override old attributes in the overlapping region, with automatic splitting for partial overlaps.

-5. **Strict vs Overwrite**: `add_entry` rejects overlaps; `add_entry_with_overwrite` handles them by splitting/replacing
+5. **Strict vs Overwrite Modes**:
+   - `add_entry`: Rejects any overlapping entries (strict mode)
+   - `add_entry_with_overwrite`: Handles overlaps by splitting and replacing existing entries as needed